turingschool-examples/legacy_adopt_dont_shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [Adopt Don't Shop](https://fathomless-inlet-21274.herokuapp.com/) is a module 2 solo project for Turing School of Software & Design's Back-End Engineering (BEE) program.
-Users are able to apply to adopt pets, and Admins cab either approve or reject applications and see statistics for the shelters, pets, and applications in the system.
-User stories were tracked using Github projects [here](https://github.com/elyhess/adopt_dont_shop/projects/2)
+Users are able to apply to adopt pets and admins can either approve or reject applications.
+In addition admins also see adoption statistics for shelters, pets, and applications in the system.
+User stories were tracked using Github projects [here](https://github.com/elyhess/adopt_dont_shop/projects/2).

 ### Skills Developed by Project
 * Built out CRUD functionality for a many to many relationship